OsamaAbdulRazzak-2303KHIDEG029/Md_file-repo/latest_modified_fmr_data/single_modified_file/Conventional Fund Manager Report – February 2025.md

 AMC Rating: "AM1" by VIS 02-Jan-25
 AMC Rating: "AM1" by PACRA 30-August-24

-Investment Objective
+## Investment Objective

-The investment objective of Alfalah GHP Alpha Fund (AGAF) is seeking long-term capital appreciation from a portfolio that is substantially constituted of equity and equity-related securities.
+The investment objective of Alfalah GHP Alpha Fund (AGAF) is seeking long-term capital appreciation from a portfolio that is substantially constituted of equity and equity-related securitiesAlfalah Income 0.

-Basic Information
+## Basic Information

 | Category:                | Equity Scheme                                                    |
 | ------------------------ | ---------------------------------------------------------------- |